MyHealth.Alberta.ca Network

 Explore the dimensions of human sexuality.

-See sample questions and answers to help you start the conversation about sexual health with your child.
+See sample questions and answers to help you start conversations about sexual health with your child.

 The "Every Body"

-Learn about the differences between biological sex, gender identity, gender expression and sexual orientation.
+Learn about the differences between sex, gender identity, gender expression and sexual orientation.

 Birth Control Tool